uunicorn/rotax-dcdi/test.md

 ### Charging coil

 Voltage frequency is a crankshaft rotations per second multiplied by 5.
-This is due to 10 magnetic poles on the rotor with, while a full voltage period requiring 2 poles to pass over the charging coil.
+This is due to 10 magnetic poles on the rotor with a full voltage period requiring 2 poles to pass over the charging coil.

 #### @ 3210.0 RPM